 Spreadsheets embedded in Impress include most of the functionality of Calc spreadsheets and are capable of performing extremely complex calculations and data analysis.
 If you need to analyze your data or apply formulas, these operations are best performed in a Calc spreadsheet and the results displayed in an embedded Calc spreadsheet or even better in an Impress table.

 Alternatively, go to Insert > Object > OLE Object on the Menu bar.
+You can select from options that include a LibreOffice 5.0 Spreadsheet.
 This opens a spreadsheet in the middle of the slide and the menus and toolbars change to those used in Calc.
 You can start adding data, though you may have to resize the visible area on the slide.
 You can also insert an existing spreadsheet and use the viewport to select the data that you want to display on your slide.

-Impress offers the capability of inserting into a slide various other types of objects such Writer documents, Math formulae, or another presentation.
+Impress offers the capability of inserting into a slide various other types of objects such as Writer documents, Math formulas, Draw drawings, or another presentation.
 For details on using these objects, refer to the Impress Guide Chapter 7 Including Spreadsheets, Charts, and Other Objects.

 Working with slide masters and styles